clean-code-craft/bosch-certified-clean-code-craftsman/Curriculum.md

 ### Curriculum Path
 -----
 ### PHASE ONE - Readiness
-> Clean Code is not about a platform, a technology or a coding paradigm.
+> **Clean Code** is not about a platform, a technology or a coding paradigm.
 So you don’t need to like .NET, Java, ASP.NET, SVN or OOP to benefit from.
 It is all about the essence below: Code as structured expression of functionality.
-Considering code being the lowest common factor any software developer Clean Code describes a whole bunch of principles and best practices.
+Considering code being the lowest common factor any software developer Clean Code describes a whole bunch of **principles and best practices**.
+#### Minimum Requirements
+>Professionalism = Awareness + Principles
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NzkxMDU2NCwtMTUxMjU1NTg0MCwtMT
-YzODgwNjI5MiwxNzE0MDI5ODk0LC0xMTAxNjQ5OTkxXX0=
+eyJoaXN0b3J5IjpbLTYwNjcyNjM4LC0xNTEyNTU1ODQwLC0xNj
+M4ODA2MjkyLDE3MTQwMjk4OTQsLTExMDE2NDk5OTFdfQ==
 -->